FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/shared_file_prereq_win/activepassive_shared_file_systems.md

 When using AWS EFS, you cannot set the server options; only the client is configurable.

 This system is based on NFSv4.
-For more information on NFSv4, please see <a href="#Using" class="MCXref xref">Using NFS</a>.
+For more information on NFSv4, please see [Using NFS](#Using).

 This shared file system has features that impact performance, as compared to a traditional NFS: